How to Tell if Palladium is Real or Fake? Simple and Free Tests You Can Do at Home!

 Palladium content of the object is null or negligible if there’s no color change or the iodine easily wipes off without leaving a distinctive black mark.

-Be careful when performing this test as iodine can be destructive to palladium item’s surface.
-You might end up with a permanent black mark on the object if you’re not careful.
+Be careful when performing this test as iodine is destructive to palladium item’s surface.
+You’ll end up with a permanent black mark on the object if you’re not careful.

 How to Test Palladium at Home With Acid (Non-Destructive Testing)?